Orbit analysis

 Dewesoft Orbit Analysis system is very flexible and can be configured for single or multiple bearing measurements at the same time.
 The input channel count can be expanded at any time.
 DAQ system can also be configured to allow different sensor connections at the same time - thermocouples, RTDs, IEPE/ICP® accelerometers, strain gauges, and more.

-The typical Orbit analysis measurement system will consist typically of the following elements:
+A typical Orbit analysis measurement system can consist of the following elements:

 • SIRIUSi isolated data acquisition system with 8xLV signal amplifiers or 6xLV-2xLV+ (additional two counter) amplifiers.